-The Frederick R. Weisman Museum of Art offers exhibitions throughout the year that feature an international sampling of art and design.
+The Frederick R. Weisman Museum of Art at Pepperdine University showcases modern and contemporarary art with a focus on art made in California.
 Admission to the museum is free.
 For more information, visit the Lisa Smith Wengler Center for the Arts website at arts.pepperdine.edu.